JavaHutt/Stocks/README.md

 This program downloads and displays stock quotes from finance.yahoo.com.
 It also can update downloaded data.
 There is a pop-up window with auto-complete.
+For more information you can read here (Russian only): http://www.long-short.ru/post/kachalka-dannyh-dlya-financeyahoocom-903

 Used libraries:
 1) jfreecharts to display graphs